-Application for admission forms are also available electronically on the graduate website of Southwestern College.
+Application for admission forms are also available electronically on the graduate website of Southwestern College (www.sckans.edu/graduate).

 International Students

 Admission decisions for international students are based on a combination of English proficiency, successful completion of courses leading to graduation, letters of recommendation, and proof of financial support.